17 Best Christmas Brunch Recipes

 Easy Vegetable Egg Bake

 If you're feeling like you need a break from all the sugary sweets, this delicious egg bake is loaded with a rainbow of veggies, like tomatoes, spinach, and bell peppers.
-And it's easy to make, which is great if you want to be gathered with family and friends, rather than busy in the kitchen.
+And it's easy to make, which is great if you want to be gathered with family, rather than busy in the kitchen.
 Sprinkle on some cheese once it's halfway baked and then garnish with cilantro for extra flavor.

 Scrambled Tofu Breakfast Burrito